ucsb-cs184-f24/team08-StudyMeets/team/KaiH.md

 Hello everyone, My name is Kai.
-I have used React Native before, Looking forward to work with your guys.
+I have used React Native before, but not proficient.
+Looking forward to learning some new technology from our group project.